I first wrote this Vizzlo review in 2016, and this review has been updated to reflect changes in the tool since then.

 I’ve used Vizzlo to create graphics for both roles.

-Vizzlo has over 75 template graphics for you to choose from, covering everything from Venn diagrams to milestone charts, timelines and process diagrams.
+Vizzlo has over 75 template graphics for you to choose from, covering everything from Venn diagrams to milestone charts, timelines, maps and process diagrams.

 Here’s a picture that took even less time that that (shush, don’t tell anyone.
 I’d rather you all thought I spent hours creating bespoke graphics).